 Now, you’ll see this screen:

-From here, you can specify where the menu will live, what it will be called, and what elements it will contain.
+From here, you can specify where the menu will live, what you’ll call it, and what elements it will contain.
 You can also delete menus as needed or manage your menus with what WordPress calls “Live Preview” to see the impact these new menus will have on your site.

-Navigation menu plugins streamline this process even further and also provide additional functions to help customize your WordPress site.
+Navigation menu plugins streamline this process further and provide additional functions to help customize your WordPress site.

 UberMenu makes it easy to create customized menu layouts.
 From simple columns and rows to images, icons, maps, and forms, you’ve got complete control over your menu design and development.

-Additionally, UberMenu includes a full grid system with individual controls for layouts, making it possible to streamline the process of menu making without limiting your ability to customize.
+Additionally, UberMenu includes an entire grid system with individual controls for layouts, making it possible to streamline the process of menu making without limiting your ability to customize.

 Why we like it: UberMenu comes with a host of features for just $25, making it a solid menu option.